mhvwerts/ddm-toolkit/README.rst

 ------------
 Introduction
 ------------
+Dynamic differential microscopy (DDM) is a digital video-microscopic technique for studying the dynamics of microscopic systems, such as small particles in a liquid.
+See, *e.g.*,: [1] Cerbino and Trappe, *Phys.
+Rev. Lett.* **2008**, *100*, 188102; [2] Giavazzi et al. *Phys.
+Rev. E* **2009**, *80*, 031403; [3] Germain et al. *Am.
+J. Phys.* **2016**, *84*, 202.

-In our lab, we are currently exploring differential dynamic microscopy (DDM) for nanoparticle characterization in microfluidics.
+In our lab, we are currently exploring DDM for nanoparticle characterization in microfluidics.
 DDM relies on numerical processing of videomicroscopy image sequences using specific computer code.
 This Github repository centralizes the contributions made to our lab's DDM Python code by the students and investigators who participate in this research.
 The aim is to constitute a toolkit that students and colleagues can download and use whenever they feel like doing DDM.
 At present, the toolkit is in a preliminary and sparsely documented state, "mais a le mérite d'exister" (as we say in France).
 Do not hesitate to contact us if you are interested in using it and helping develop it further.

 Our DDM toolkit has several specific original features: